Writing

 Rom-Com Rehab — Substack

-A serialized novel about heartbreak, hitting bottom, and redemption by romantic comedy.
+A serialized novel about heartbreak, hitting bottom, and finding redemption through romantic comedies.
 Set in late-90s New York City.

 One new chapter, every monthish.